 Growing companies and enterprises alike have taken advantage of cloud products and services from providers such as Salesforce, RingCentral, Lanair, and Dropbox for CRM, communications, and storage, respectively, in their business processes.
 The cloud computing boom has helped reduce costs and improve operational scalability and flexibility.

 Even security is no longer a major concern these days because the more known cloud companies have improved upon their technology to reduce security incidents even further.

 The mobile phone has brought perhaps the greatest cultural and economic impact among all technological advancements in the last few decades.
 Mobile phones have enabled individuals to connect to their contacts almost 24/7, and the same goes for businesses.
-With these devices, they are able to reach out to their target market and existing customers with ease.
+For example, a barbershop in New Jersey can get found and reach their customers with ease through the use of business directories.
+Thanks to mobile phones and the power of search engines, apps and communication tools, business owners are able to reach out to their target market and existing customers with ease.

 As such, small businesses should use the mobile revolution to their advantage.
 Incorporating mobility into one’s business can be done even with limited resources.
 One way is to communicate directly to customers using business SMS solutions or a general messaging platform that customers can have easy access to.
 Another way is to offer personalized mobile content such as apps to improve engagement.

 Moreover, even employees can benefit from this increasingly mobile environment.
 With mobile devices, they no longer have to confine themselves to the office cubicle nor the eight-hour work shift.
 They can work anytime from any location (most likely subject to internal arrangements) and even choose the device they want to use for work.
+The employees at the Dental Oasis are a great example.
 When they have these freedoms, they are empowered to work and become more productive.